Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/complete-get-a-listing-query.md

   };
 ```

-🍕In this params object we using a FilterExpression to get the specific listing from the table, which is the listingId in our case.
+🍕In this params object we are using a FilterExpression to get the specific listing from the table, which is the listingId in our case.

-🍕The ExpressionAttributesValues object is where we need assign a value to the property we decleared in the FilterExpression.
+🍕The ExpressionAttributesValues object is where we need assign a value to the property we declared in the FilterExpression.

 🍕 args is short for the arguments we take in from query.

 Next we can start with sending these params to Dynamo and return the selected listing: